domschl/symlisp/README.md

 *   `values`: Returns a list of its arguments.
 This is primarily used with `call-with-values` to handle multiple return values.
 Syntax: `(values v1 v2 ...)`
 *   `call-with-values`: Calls `producer-thunk` (a thunk that is expected to call `values`).
 Then, `consumer-proc` (a procedure) is called with the values produced by `producer-thunk` as its arguments.
 Syntax: `(call-with-values producer-thunk consumer-proc)`

+## Performance plan

+The performance degradation you're observing in simplify and expand after introducing the rule system is a common challenge.
+Rule-based systems offer great flexibility but can indeed be computationally intensive.
+Let's outline some optimization strategies and a plan to tackle this, incorporating your suggestions.

+Possible Optimization Strategies & Analysis Areas:

+Looking at the SymLisp stack, particularly symbolics.scm and the underlying C interpreter, here are potential areas for optimization:

+Rule Engine Efficiency (apply-rules, match, transform in symbolics.scm):

+Rule Indexing/Grouping: Currently, apply-rules likely iterates through all rules.
+If there's a large number of rules, this is inefficient.
+Rules could be indexed or grouped by the primary operator of the expression pattern they target (e.g., all rules for +, all rules for *, rules for ^).
+This would allow apply-rules to quickly select a relevant subset of rules.
+Pattern Matching Optimization: The match function is critical.
+Its efficiency depends on how it compares expression structures and binds pattern variables.
+Complex patterns or a naive matching algorithm can be slow.
+Cost of Condition Predicates: Rule conditions (lambda functions) can be arbitrarily complex.
+Expensive conditions checked frequently will slow things down.
+Transformation Cost: The transform function, while generally straightforward, might involve significant list construction. simplify Function Logic (symbolics.scm):

+Recursion Depth and Redundancy: simplify is heavily recursive and calls itself on sub-expressions and on the results of transformations.
+It also has an iterative loop to reach a fixed point.
+There's a risk of re-simplifying the same sub-expression multiple times.
+Memoization/Caching: Store the results of simplify for previously encountered expressions.
+If simplify is called again with an identical expression, the cached result can be returned.
+This is particularly effective for a functional system like this.
+Fixed-Point Detection: The current MAX-SIMPLIFY-ITERATIONS is a safeguard.
+More efficient fixed-point detection or a more structured application of rule sets (e.g., one pass of cheap rules, then one pass of expensive rules) might reduce iterations.
+Order of Operations: The interplay between apply-rules and structural simplifications (like simplify-sum, simplify-product) needs to be efficient.
+Does simplify-sum call simplify on each term before or after rule application?
+The order can matter. expand Function Logic (symbolics.scm):

+Calls to simplify: expand calls simplify at the end and potentially on intermediate structures.
+Optimizing simplify will directly benefit expand.
+Expression Bloat: Expansion can create very large expressions.
+Managing these intermediate structures efficiently is key.
+Scheme-Level Optimizations (General):

+List Operations: Scheme relies heavily on list operations (cons, car, cdr, map, append, filter).
+In performance-critical sections, ensure these are used efficiently.
+For example, append can be costly if used improperly in loops.
+Function Call Overhead: While typical for Lisp, very frequent calls to small helper functions can add up.
+C Interpreter Level (sl_*.c files):

+Core Data Structures: Efficiency of list representation, symbol table lookups, and environment management in C.
+Garbage Collection (GC): The creation of many intermediate expressions (common in symbolic manipulation) can trigger frequent GCs.
+If the GC is not highly optimized, this can be a major bottleneck.
+Evaluation Primitives: The C functions that implement Scheme primitives used by symbolics.scm (e.g., eval, apply, list functions).
+Plan for Performance Analysis and Improvement:

+Here's a phased approach, incorporating your suggestions:

+Phase 1: Data Acquisition & Initial Analysis

+Establish Benchmarks:
+Identify or create a set of representative SymLisp expressions for simplify and expand that clearly demonstrate the 10x slowdown.
+The existing tests in symbolics_tests.scm are a good starting point.
+Baseline Profiling with (time <expr>):
+Wrap the benchmark expressions with the (time ...) special form in SymLisp to get initial timings for simplify and expand operations.
+This will provide a baseline to measure improvements against.
+Example: (time (simplify '(<complex-expression>))) Rule Application Tracing:
+Goal: Understand how many rules are attempted, which ones match, and how often, for typical complex expressions.
+Action: Modify the apply-rules function in symbolics.scm.
+Add display statements to output:
+The expression expr being processed by apply-rules.
+The rule-id of each rule being attempted against expr.
+A message if a rule's pattern matches.
+A message if a rule's condition (if any) passes.
+The transformed expression if a rule is fully applied.
+This will generate a log that can be analyzed to see if specific rules are being checked excessively or if the matching process itself is too broad.
+Interpreter-Level Profiling (C Code):
+Goal: Identify C functions in the SymLisp interpreter that consume the most CPU time when running the benchmarks.
+Action:
+Compile the SymLisp interpreter (executables like symlisp, symlisp_tester) with profiling flags (e.g., -pg for GCC/Clang to use with gprof, or use perf on Linux).
+Run the benchmark SymLisp scripts using the profiled interpreter.
+Analyze the profiler output (e.g., gprof <executable> gmon.out > profile.txt or perf report).
+Look for hotspots in functions related to: sl_eval.c (core evaluation) sl_core.c (list manipulation, object creation) sl_env.c (environment operations)
+The C functions implementing match and transform if parts of the rule engine are in C or call C primitives heavily.
+Garbage collection routines.
+Phase 2: Bottleneck Analysis & Prioritization

+Analyze Rule Tracing Output:
+Are there many rules being tried for each expression?
+Are certain rules (or types of rules) tried very frequently but rarely match?
+How deep is the recursion in simplify and expand as evidenced by nested calls to apply-rules?
+Analyze Profiler Output (C Level):
+Which C functions consume the most time?
+Is a significant amount of time spent in GC?
+Are basic list operations or symbol lookups surprisingly expensive?
+Correlate Findings:
+For example, if rule tracing shows many attempts and the C profiler shows match (or its C primitives) as a hotspot, then optimizing match or rule indexing becomes a high priority.
+If simplify itself (the main loop/recursion management) is a hotspot, and rule application seems reasonable, then memoization for simplify might be key.
+Phase 3: Implementation of Optimizations

+Based on the analysis from Phase 2, implement targeted optimizations.
+Some likely candidates:

+Memoization for simplify:
+Implement a hash table within symbolics.scm to store (expression . simplified-expression) pairs.
+Modify simplify to check this cache before performing work.
+This is often one of the highest-impact optimizations for symbolic systems.
+Rule Indexing/Filtering in apply-rules:
+Modify apply-rules to select a subset of *simplify-rules* based on the operator of the input expr.
+This requires organizing *simplify-rules* or creating an index.
+Optimize match and transform:
+If these Scheme functions are slow (and not dominated by C primitive calls), review their logic for micro-optimizations.
+C-Level Optimizations (if indicated by profiler):
+If specific C functions are bottlenecks (e.g., a particular list utility, GC phase), focus on optimizing that C code.
+This is generally more complex.
+Reduce Redundant Work:
+Carefully review the main loops in simplify and expand to ensure expressions aren't being re-processed or re-simplified more than necessary if memoization isn't fully covering it.
+Phase 4: Iteration and Verification

+Re-run Benchmarks: After each significant optimization, re-run the (time <expr>) benchmarks and C-level profiling to measure the impact.
+Verify Correctness: Ensure optimizations haven't introduced bugs by running the full test suite.
+Iterate: Performance tuning is often iterative.
+The first set of optimizations might reveal new bottlenecks.
+This structured approach should help systematically identify and address the performance issues.
+The initial data gathering (tracing and profiling) is crucial for making informed decisions about where to focus optimization efforts.